-Be Sure to Use Instant or Rapid Rise Yeast which is a fast-acting and quick-rising yeast.
+Be sure to use Instant or Rapid Rise Yeast which is a fast-acting and quick-rising yeast.
 It speeds up the process.
-We use the Red Star Brand Rapid Rise Yeast and you can also use their Platinum Yeast.
-Note: Rapid Rise yeast is not the same as “Active Dry Yeast” which requires an additional proofing.
+We use the Red Star Brand Rapid Rise Yeast and you can also use their Platinum Instant Yeast.

 Heat Kills Yeast and stops the rising process.
-Never overheat the liquids (they should be 110˚ to 115˚F) and keep oven at 100˚F if proofing in the oven.
+Never overheat the liquids (they should be 110˚ to 115˚F) and keep the oven under 110˚F if proofing in the oven.
 I double-check temperatures with an instant-read thermometer.

 Why Isn’t My Yeast Dough Rising?

 If your dough is not rising and puffing up as expected, these are the common reasons: